Charmed Kafka

 $ juju relate kafka zookeeper

-Juju will now fetch Charmed Kafka and Zookeeper and begin deploying it to the LXD cloud.
+Juju will now fetch Charmed Apache Kafka and Charmed Apache Zookeeper and begin deploying them to the LXD cloud.
 This process can take several minutes depending on how provisioned (RAM, CPU, etc) your machine is.
 You can track the progress by running:

 juju status --watch 1s

-This command is useful for checking the status of Charmed Zookeeper and Charmed Kafka and gathering information about the machines hosting the two applications.
-Some of the helpful information it displays include IP addresses, ports, state, etc. The command updates the status of the cluster every second and as the application starts you can watch the status and messages of Charmed Kafka and Zookeeper change.
+This command is useful for checking the status of Charmed Apache ZooKeeper and Charmed Apache Kafka and gathering information about the machines hosting the two applications.
+Some of the helpful information it displays includes IP addresses, ports, state, etc. The command updates the status of the cluster every second and as the application starts you can watch the status and messages of Charmed Apache Kafka and Charmed Apache ZooKeeper change.

 Wait until the application is ready - when it is ready, juju status --watch 1s will show: